Bassel al-Araj: Death

+The IDF tracked al-Araj and repeatedly served warrants authorizing them to search his family's home and properties on the charges of holding unlicensed weapons and planning militant attacks against Israelis.
 The IDF located him on March 6, 2017, and surrounded him in an apartment near the Qaddura refugee camp in al-Bireh.
-He was engaged by the Israeli forces in a two-hour gunfight, during which the IDF fired an ENERGA anti-tank rifle grenade, resulting in the partial destruction of the building.
-Israeli forces stormed the building and murdered al-Araj after his ammunition was depleted, although Israeli reports state that al-Araj opened fire after IDF troops were already in the building.
-Palestinian reports note that Israeli forces removed al-Araj's corpse from the building by dragging him by his feet.
+He was engaged by the Israeli forces in a twenty-minute or two-hour gunfight, during which the IDF fired an Energa anti-tank rifle grenade, resulting in the partial destruction of the building, stormed the building, and killed al-Araj.
+According to Palestinian reports, the killing occurred after his ammunition was depleted, while Israeli reports state that al-Araj opened fire after IDF troops were already in the building.
+Palestinian reports reported that Israeli forces removed Al-Araj's corpse from the building by dragging him by his feet.

-In a handwritten letter published posthumously, al-Araj appeared to predict his own death and placed it within the context of the struggle for Palestinian liberation. al-Araj's family reacted to Bassel's death by condemning not only Israeli forces for killing him but also the Palestinian Authority for their collusion with the latter. al-Araj's brother, Saeed, called his brother a hero, further saying "I am eternally proud of him... he lived in honor." al-Araj's mother, Siham, condemned both the state of Israel and the Palestinian Authority for their treatment of Bassel, claiming “Israeli soldiers killed him, but the PA paved the way for them."
-Similarly, Bassel's sister Doha condemned the state's media for abandoning Bassel and his comrades, and called the PA "complicit in Bassel’s killing".
+Mounir Shafik claims that al-Araj chose to hide and resist till the last day of his life rather than go to his family’s house because he wanted his death to be an inspiration for other Palestinians to ignite another intifada.
+Al-Araj's family reacted to his death by condemning not only Israeli forces for killing him but also the Palestinian Authority for their collusion with the latter.
+Al-Araj's brother, Saeed, called his brother a hero, further saying: "I am eternally proud of him... he lived in honor."
+Al-Araj's mother, Siham, condemned both the state of Israel and the Palestinian Authority for their treatment of him, claiming “Israeli soldiers killed him, but the PA paved the way for them."
+Similarly, his sister Doha condemned the state's media for abandoning al-Araj and his comrades, and called the PA "complicit in Bassel’s killing".